ExpediaGroup/flyte/docs/quickstart.md

  - the "Shell" pack that will expose a command that can be called to run any shell command inside flyte-shell container and will send an event to flyte when this is complete
  - flyte itself that will handle the interactions with the packs and execute the deploy flow that the user defines.

-The above 'deploy' flow would be defined in flyte as follows:

 ## Spin up your local environment

 1. Start Mongo db: